See our Latest Progress

 Who are the most willing and motivated to take part in product and price data crowdsourcing according to our experience and insight?

-Consumers with different diets (vegan, organic, ethical, health and even sports related diets) as such products might be more expensive and hard to find.
+Consumers with different diets (vegan, organic, ethical, religion, health and even sports related diets) as such products might be more expensive and hard to find.
+Consumer segments with lower income, especially dense student campuses around certain grocery shops and markets constitute natural growth seedbed in scaling our service, especially as the users in such segments are more open minded to tech based social media and consumer services.

-The Idea was moulded already back in 2001, as Ville made a working DINK-shopping list on WAP and bought a bar code scanner at home and even started a research plan about it, in the University of Helsinki.
+The Idea was moulded already back in 2001, as Ville made a working DINK-shopping list on WAP and bought a barcode scanner at home and even started a research plan about it, in the University of Helsinki.
 However, mobiles at that time were not handy enough and fixed Internet connections were expensive.
 The idea was re-accelerated further at Univ. of Helsinki's Bioeconomy Bootcamp 2016, and the code & team has been continuously developed further after that.
+The name Kitsain - a Finnish superlative meaning most frugal person or process - was selected in the bootcamp as well.

 Also, we might not want to join in with big corporations in retail, like Hiku.us concept tried with Walmart, as we don't want to reduce consumer's possibilities or competition between retailers.
 Actually, quite the opposite: Ultimately forming a movement in Social Media to tackle food waste and take some power back from the big retailer corporations who have power also to the producers.